Last updated on Friday, January 27, 2023

-Regardless of subscription type, you can track your keywords on Google, Bing and Baidu on both desktop and mobile devices, as well as Yandex on desktop.
+Regardless of subscription type, you can track your keywords on Google and Bing on desktop and mobile devices.

 AccuRanker lets you monitor from the country-wide level down to a specific address.
-This feature is particularly useful if your focus is on local SEO.
-AccuRanker also lets you add as many locations as you want.
+This feature is handy if your focus is on local SEO.
+AccuRanker also enables you to add as many locations as you want.

 The location field should be left blank when you only want country-based ranking data.

-That means this field should only be used if you target a specific area.
-Remember, Bing only supports specific locations in the US.
+This field should only be used if you target a specific area.
+Remember, Bing only supports particular locations in the US.

 If you choose to track your keywords for Google, additional settings will appear below the location.

 This feature lets you ignore local packs which count as rankings by default.

 When the “Ignore Local Results” option is selected, the results you see in AccuRanker may differ from those on the search engine result page (SERP).
 This is because AccuRanker will ignore the local results and start counting rankings from the first organic results directly underneath.

 Similar to ignoring local results, selecting this option will ignore featured snippets and instead count rankings from the first organic result.